babeheim/docs-test/Customize-Font-Awesome.md

 ## The Easy Way

-⚠️ Only works for CSS
+⚠️ Only works for CSS.
+SVG customization is on the To-Do list

 There are some wonderful online services which allows you to customize Font Awesome, like: